dvidos/prototypo/src/core/model/readme.md

 ## information flow

-* from data files to internal model
+* from data files to internal model (context, backend, frontend)
 * from model to code and `docker-compose.yaml`
+  * simple services like SQL
+  * services with code (backend, frontend)